bisam-rd/genesis-popover/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## WARNING

+The vaadin flow-maven-plugin has a bug preventing the packaging of popper.js. (https://github.com/vaadin/flow/issues/4415).

+We have brutally copied the popper.js minified file in the meantime.